verhovsky/books-futures-explained/src/conclusion.md

 # Reader exercises

 So our implementation has taken some obvious shortcuts and could use some improvement.
 Actually digging into the code and try things yourself is a good way to learn.
-Here are som relatively simple and good exercises:
+Here are some good exercises if you want to explore more:

 ## Avoid `thread::park`

 The big problem using `Thread::park` and `Thread::unpark` is that the user can access these same methods from their own code.
-Try to use another method of telling the OS to suspend our thread and wake it up again on our command.
+Try to use another method to suspend our thread and wake it up again on our command.
 Some hints:

-* Check out `CondVars`, here are two sources Wikipedia and the docs for `CondVar`
+* Check out `CondVars`, here are two sources [Wikipedia][condvar_wiki] and the docs for [`CondVar`][condvar_std]
 * Take a look at crates that help you with this exact problem like [Crossbeam ](https://github.com/crossbeam-rs/crossbeam)\(specifically the [`Parker`](https://docs.rs/crossbeam/0.7.3/crossbeam/sync/struct.Parker.html)\)

 ## Avoid wrapping the whole `Reactor` in a mutex and pass it around